 Stool is usually brown because of a balance of bilirubin and bile.
-An imbalance can cause stool to become yellow.
-This could be due to dietary factors, a liver problem, a gallbladder disorder, or another health condition.
+An imbalance can cause yellow stools or diarrhea.
+This could be due to dietary factors, stress, celiac disease, or another health condition.

 Stools may change color for various reasons, including a person’s diet and various underlying medical conditions.
 Yellow is a normal variation of stool color in infants.